 Board of Directors

-• Gabriella Richard
+• Gabriella Richard, Treasurer

-Gabby has over 17 years of experience as an Advisor, Chief Compliance Officer, and Director of Investment Operations.
+Gabby (She/Her) has over 17 years of experience as an Advisor, Chief Compliance Officer, and Director of Investment Operations.
 She has helped many clients navigate their past and present finances.
 She loves working with a diverse clientele.
 From young professionals just starting out to people that have been retired for many years, she strives to help anyone understand their financial situation.

 Gabby stays on top of the current trends.
 She prides herself on explaining complex financial investments and situations clearly and easy to understand.